 The cathedral roof sustained considerable damage during the six-day shelling of Šibenik in 1991, following the breakup of the former Yugoslavia.
-It has since been repaired and in 2000, was added to UNESCO’s World Heritage List.
+The structure has since been repaired and in 2000, it was added to UNESCO’s World Heritage List.

 Where in the World?

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.